imazen/resizer-web/content/docs/howto/avoid-network-limit.md

 The easy solution is - don't host your content on a SAN.
 Go cloud; put the content on S3, your server on EC2, and use CloudFront to make that tiny server scale like mad.
 If that's not an option, keep reading.

+If both your storage server and ASP.NET server are running Windows Server 2008, [it's possible this *may* not bite you](http://www.iis.net/learn/troubleshoot/performance-issues/troubleshooting-smb-netbios-fcn-limit-issues-with-remote-content).
+Still, you'll probably see improved performance by stopping IIS & ASP.NET's per-folder OCD behavior.

 ## Part 1: Stop IIS from continually checking every folder for a web.config file

 1. Go to IIS manager.